 Despite the fact that only a few industries have been targeted by this campaign, this code is widely known, which means other threat actors could incorporate it into their own campaigns and target different countries or industries.
 Given this, it would be wise for security analysts to guard against similar attacks regardless of their industry or location.

-James Carder brings more than 20 years of experience working in corporate IT security and consulting for the Fortune 500 and U.S. Government.
-At LogRhythm, he develops and maintains the company's security governance model and risk strategies, protects the confidentiality, ...
+James Carder is the CISO and VP of Labs for LogRhythm and an IDSA Customer Advisory Board Member.
+He brings more than 22 years of experience working in corporate security and consulting for the Fortune 500 and US government.
+At LogRhythm, he oversees the company's governance, ...
 View Full Bio